-A program of study with required core courses will be designed by the chair of the Temporary/Permanent Advisory Committee to accommodate the student's long-range goals, possible undergraduate deficiencies, immediate research interests and the requirements of the Graduate School.
-A minimum of 30 semester hours of courses numbered 6000 or above is required for the degree.
+A program of study with required core courses will be designed by the advisor and chair of the Temporary/Thesis Committee to accommodate the student's long-range goals, possible undergraduate deficiencies, immediate research interests and the requirements of the Graduate School.
+A minimum of 30 semester hours of courses numbered 5000 or above is required for the degree.
+In addition to the coursework and requirements described below, students are required to attend all departmental research/student activities including but not limited to seminars in the DOPS Graduate Program Seminar Series, research in progress, research retreats, student rotation talks, and student-organized departmental events.
+A presentation (oral or poster) is required by each student at the student winter symposium and annual research retreat, unless prearranged with the Program Director.